Sameer1103/NeuroNexus/Movie Genre Classification/README.md

 ### How to Use
 1. Open Genre_Classification.ipynb file in Jupyter Notebook.
+1. Download the dataset from kaggle and move it to same folder as notebook file.
 1. Execute cells to load data, preprocess it, train models, and make predictions.